 Attenuation - a measure of how much signal is lost due to wire resistance and dielectric losses in the transmission line.
 Less loss is better.
 Attenuation increases with frequency and is typically measured in decibels (dB) per hundred feet of cable.
 A loss of 3 dB means half the power that enters the cable is lost before reaching the other end.
 For a Radio Jove installation, the maximum acceptable loss is 6 dB.
-The coax cable provided with the Jove kit is manufactured by Belden Company (their type 8241) and is designated as RG-59/U. At 20.1 MHz it has a loss of 1.5 dB per 100 ft, which means that when using this cable the recommended separation between the antenna and the receiver is less than 200 feet (i.e., less than a 3dB loss; see Table 4.1).
+The coax cable provided with the Jove kit is manufactured by Belden Company (their type 8241) and is designated as RG-59.
+At 20.1 MHz it has a loss of 1.5 dB per 100 ft, which means that when using this cable, the recommended separation between the antenna and the receiver is less than 200 feet (i.e., less than a 3dB loss; see Table 4.1).

 Velocity Factor (Vf)- a measure of the speed of an electrical signal moving through the cable.
 The velocity factor is given as a percent of the speed of light in vacuum.
-RG-59/U has a velocity factor of 0.66, meaning that signal velocity is 66% of the speed of light.
-Several cables in the Jove antenna system are described in terms of wavelength, so we need to know the wavelength of a 20.1 MHz signal traveling through RG-59/U. The wavelength of a 20.1 MHz wave in free-space is 48.955 feet.
-The wavelength in RG-59/U equals the free-space wavelength times the velocity factor (48.955 x 0.66) = 32.31 feet.
-[The equation reads: $\lambda{cable} = Vf \times \lambda{freespace}$]
+RG-59 has a velocity factor of 0.66, meaning that signal velocity is 66% of the speed of light.
+RG-6 has a velocity factor of 0.83.
+Several cables in the Jove antenna system are described in terms of wavelength, so we need to know the wavelength of a 20.1 MHz signal traveling through RG-59 or RG-6.
+The wavelength of a 20.1 MHz wave in free space is 48.955 feet.
+The wavelength in RG-59 equals the free-space wavelength times the velocity factor (48.955 x 0.66) = 32.31 feet.
+[The equation is: $\lambda{cable} = Vf \times \lambda{freespace}$ ].
+One wavelength at 20.1 MHz in RG-6 is 40.633 feet.